samantha09s/Password-Validation/README.md

-# Validaci-n-Contrase-a
+# Password Validation in Python
-Ejercicio desarrollado como parte del programa Python Fundamentals 2025, impartido por SoftServe Academy.
+Exercise developed as part of the Python Fundamentals 2025 program by SoftServe Academy.